MSNBC.com reports that there are more U.S. homes entering into the foreclosure process — a course of action that is dragging along and taking longer.

 After regulators discovered problems with robo-signing‚ false documentation in foreclosure cases and produced documents that didn’t exist at the time the loan was signed‚ banks had to scale back their practices rather than move forward with incorrect documentation that violated homeowners’ rights.

 But now‚ even though there are still allegations that the practices are still ongoing‚ banks have again begun filing notices in an effort to take away people’s homes.
-The time is now to consider bankruptcy in Los Angeles if you are worried about losing your home.
+The time is now to consider bankruptcy in Woodland Hills if you are worried about losing your home.
 Bankruptcy can protect you.

 Rather than float around the problem‚ address it head on.
 Don’t allow the banks to take your home without a fight.
 Consult with an experienced lawyer who can help you sort out your financial issues by using the laws for your benefit.